A critique of Analytic Idealism

 🔗 Sensory perception

-The existence, then, of sensory organs seems strange in itself.
-What need is there for them when perception is psychic in nature?
-They seem to make sense only in a physical reality that does consist in extended stuff, which “travels” into and through those organs, not in a reality of pure experience.
+Sensory organs, too, only make sense in a structured reality of extended stuff, which travels into and through those organs, not in a reality of pure (non-extended) experience.

 🔗 The (remainder of the) body